Snell of Warborough and London

 - James Wanstall.
 Baptised 29 June 1806 at Herne, Kent.
 He died in 1876 in Eastry, Kent

 Elizabeth Wanstall died on 12 December 1814 at Herne, Kent.
-William Wanstall died on 31 October 1817 in Herne, Kent.William Wanstall was the son of Thomas Wanstall and Jane Hadaway.
-He had been born on 2 October 1763 in Herne, Kent.
+William Wanstall died on 31 October 1817 in Herne, Kent.William Wanstall had been born on 2 October 1763 in Herne, Kent, the son of Thomas Wanstall and Jane Hadaway .
 His parents had married on 5 February 1760 in Herne Kent.
-Thomas Wanstall was the son of William Wanstall.
-He was born on 1 September 1723 in Herne, Kent.
+Thomas Wanstall was born on 1 September 1723 in Herne, Kent, the son of William Wanstall and Mary Staines who married in 1722 in Herne, Kent.
 William Wanstall had been born around 1697 in Herne, Kent.
 In 1734 he is listed in Poll Books as freeholder with land in Deal.
 He was buried on 9 October 1759 (Tyler index to parish records).

 James and Mary Snell had four daughters